olekaspt/Lab07/README.md

 You can add more items if you desire - an IsEmpty seems like a good addition :)

 ## Task 2  Implement an ArrayBased PriorityQueue
 1. Create an implementation of a Priority Queue using a ArrayBasedQueue that uses brute force sorting.
 You can either sort on Insert or on Dequee.
-Using something like InsertionSort might make sense (but to be honest any of the sorting algorithms you did should be fine.
-Or blindling add it to a vector, but then iterate the vector the find the largest\smallest member, and then remove it from the list.
+Using something like InsertionSort  on adding might make sense (but to be honest any of the sorting algorithms you did should be fine.
+Or blindly add it to the array, and then on removal find the largest\smallest value, remove the value and shift the array accordingly.

 Include the following members:
 *	Insert –
 *	DeQueue –
 *	PrintPriorityQueue –